google/clspv/docs/OpenCLCOnVulkan.md

 TODO(alan-baker): fix this.

+The descriptor map entry for kernel arguments will not contain `descriptorSet` or `binding` entries.
+For example, an integer arg `f` to kernel `foo` might look like:

+  kernel,foo,arg,f,argOrdinal,1,offset,0,argKind,pod_pushconstant,argSize,4

 #### Sending in pointer-to-constant kernel arguments in uniform buffers

 Normally pointer-to-constant kernel arguments are passed into the kernel via a storage